isinghking007/EmployeeManagement/README.md

 ## Further help

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI Overview and Command Reference](https://angular.io/cli) page.

+## Important Points
+This project is created on Angular Framework in which I've used JSON Server as API. use below command to run the json server on your machine.  ["json-server --watch db.json"]